illuzzzio/WHYAIRESUME_CRAFT/README.md

-WHYAIRESUME – AI-Powered Resume Builder

-WHYAIRESUME is a simple and easy-to-use resume builder created using Python.
+WHYAIRESUME is a simple and easy-to-use non AI resume builder created using Python.
 It leverages the ReportLab library to generate professional PDF resumes directly from user input.
-With this tool, you can create clean, ATS-friendly resumes with just a few clicks.
+With this tool, you can create clean, ATS-friendly resumes in just a few clicks.

 Features